WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission.

 Are you tired of paying steep banking fees while earning a meagre interest rate on your savings?
 Or maybe you’d like to collect rewards points from your everyday spending without relying on a credit card.
 If so, consider opening a bank account with KOHO.

 But what is KOHO, exactly?
 And how do its services stand up to banking giants like RBC, TD, and BMO?
-KOHO offers a reloadable prepaid Mastercard that makes day-to-day banking both affordable and financially rewarding.
+KOHO offers reloadable prepaid Mastercards that make day-to-day banking both affordable and financially rewarding.

-In this article, we’ll explore what KOHO has to offer and whether it’s worth signing up for their products.
+In this review, we’ll explore what KOHO has to offer and whether it’s worth signing up for their products.

 KOHO’s cash back rewards program operates on a tiered model, meaning earn rates differ based on the spending category a purchase falls under.